Take the rhubarb quiz. Read the following rhubarb FAQs. Can you answer them correctly before reading the answer? No peeking!

 1. Are rhubarb leaves really poisonous?

 Yes, rhubarb leaves are really poisonous.
 High levels of oxalates and anthraquinone glycosides that are present in rhubarb leaves are believed to be the culprits.
-Check out The US National Library of Medicine for more information about the toxicity of rhubarb.

 2. Can I put rhubarb leaves in my compost?